 After two months and four games, I am finally done with the Genesis era mainline Sonic games.
 It has been an annoying journey from the abysmal Sonic 1, frustrating Sonic 2, and surprisingly alright Sonic CD.
 Now I arrive at Sonic 3 & Knuckles, the complete version of Sonic The Hedgehog 3, which only exists because Sonic Team made too many levels to fit on a Genesis cartridge and had to develop new technology to make their original vision playable to the masses.
 Unsurprisingly, I don’t like this game either.

-Sonic 3 & Knuckles Review
+Sonic The Hedgehog 3 & Knuckles Review

 Platforms: Sega Genesis, PC(Reviewed), and a dozen more